ivantecles/ExchangeRateCalculator/README.md

 2) Open the project in Visual Studio Code and launch it with the Live Server extension (from the **index.html** file).

 3) Congratulations!
-Now you can get the best exchange rates :smiley:# ExchangeRateCalculator
+Now you can get the best exchange rates :smiley: